Cerealkillerway/materialNote/README.md

 # MaterialNote v2

 WYSIWYG editor for the web, based on materialnote.js and materializeCss.

-MaterialNote v2 is a work-in-progress for better sync with orignal materialnote repo;
-MaterialNote v1.2.1 is currently the latest release.
+Version 2 is currently in beta...

 ## Editor Api